rahulsankrut/agents/fedex/docs/DEMO_SCRIPT.md

 **1. Speed to Insight**
 - "What traditionally takes 3-6 months of market research happened in under 10 minutes"
 - "Real-time access to the world's largest shipping database"
+- "Predict consumer trends before they become mainstream"

 **2. Competitive Advantage**
 - "You're making decisions based on actual consumer behavior, not surveys or estimates"
 - "Identify market gaps before your competitors do"
+- "Launch products with confidence in emerging trends"

 **3. Risk Mitigation**
 - "Data-driven decisions reduce expansion risk"
 - "Forecast demand before committing capital"
+- "Optimize inventory and marketing spend based on real demand"

 **4. Scalability**
 - "Analyze any market, any product category, any time period"
 - "Scale from single location to nationwide expansion strategy"
+- "From retail expansion to product development to marketing optimization"

 ---